Forest management: Sustainable forest management

 Sustainable forest management (SFM) is the management of forests according to the principles of sustainable development.
 Sustainable forest management must keep a balance between the three main pillars: ecological, economic and sociocultural.
 The goal of sustainable forestry is to allow for a balance to be found between making use of trees while maintaining natural patterns of disturbance and regeneration.
 The forestry industry mitigates climate change by boosting carbon storage in growing trees and soils and improving the sustainable supply of renewable raw materials via sustainable forest management.

-Successfully achieving sustainable forest management will provide integrated benefits to all, ranging from safeguarding local livelihoods to protecting biodiversity and ecosystems provided by forests, reducing rural poverty and mitigating some of the effects of climate change.
-Forest conservation is essential to stop climate change.
+Successfully achieving sustainable forest management provides benefits ranging from safeguarding local livelihoods to protecting biodiversity and ecosystems provided by forests, reducing rural poverty and mitigating some of the effects of climate change.

 Sustainable forest management also helps with climate change adaptation by increasing forest ecosystems' resistance to future climatic hazards and lowering the danger of additional land degradation by repairing and stabilizing soils and boosting their water-retention capacity.
 It contributes to the provision of a wide range of vital ecosystem services and biodiversity conservation, such as wildlife habitats, recreational amenity values, and a variety of non-timber forest products.
 Conservation of biodiversity is the major management aim in around 13% of the world's forests, while preservation of soil and water resources is the primary management goal in more than 30%.

 Feeding humanity and conserving and sustainably using ecosystems are complementary and closely interdependent goals.
 Forests supply water, mitigate climate change and provide habitats for many pollinators, which are essential for sustainable food production.
 It is estimated that 75 percent of the world's leading food crops, representing 35 percent of global food production, benefit from animal pollination for fruit, vegetable or seed production.

 The "Forest Principles" adopted at the Earth Summit (United Nations Conference on Environment and Development) in Rio de Janeiro in 1992 captured the general international understanding of sustainable forest management at that time.
 A number of sets of criteria and indicators have since been developed to evaluate the achievement of SFM at the global, regional, country and management unit level.
 These were all attempts to codify and provide for assessment of the degree to which the broader objectives of sustainable forest management are being achieved in practice.
 In 2007, the United Nations General Assembly adopted the Non-Legally Binding Instrument on All Types of Forests.
 The instrument was the first of its kind that reflected the strong international commitment to promote implementation of sustainable forest management through a new approach bringing all stakeholders together.

 The Sustainable Development Goal 15 is also a global initiative aimed at promoting the implementation of sustainable forest management.

+The area of forest under management plans has increased in all regions since 1990; globally, it has grown by 365 million ha, reaching 2.13 billion ha, 55% of the total forest area in 2025 up from 50% in 2020 in 2025.
+Of the six regions, Europe has the highest percentage of forests under management plans, at 94%.